Public Librarian Resources

 Law school libraries and clinics (and their associated websites)

-Legal research blogs (e.g. Oregon Legal Research blog sidebar links)
+Legal research blogs (e.g. Oregon Legal Research website and blog)

 Federal, state, and local government, social service agencies, and nonprofits